pyanfield/WSChart/Readme.md

 TODO List
 -----------------------
-* Add "Switch data" function to charts (Only WSPieChartWithMotion supports data updated).
+* Add "switch data" function to other charts (Only WSPieChartWithMotion supports data updated).

 License